Frequently asked questions

 The Freehold Company / Building Administrator will open a claim for damage to the common areas

-For water damage to your &at and caused by another &at, responsibility lies with the leaseholder/owner of the &at above.
+For water damage to your flat and caused by another flat, responsibility lies with the leaseholder/owner of the flat above.
 Please contact them and obtain their insurance details to commence your claim.

 If the leaseholder does not co-operate, or if the origin of the water escape is not conclusive, it may be necessary to open a claim on the Buildings Insurance held by the Freehold Company, which may cover the damage to common parts.
 However, personal belongings and internal damage might be a matter for contents insurance.